unjs/website/content/5.blog/2023-12-11-a-new-home-to-drive-a-vision.md

 ![Screenshot of the design kit](/assets/images/blog/2023-12-11-a-new-home-to-drive-a-vision/design-kit.png)

-With that, we also build internal and external tools to help you and us understand and manage the ecosystem.
+Additionally, we also build internal and external tools to help you and us understand and manage the ecosystem.
 We will share some of them with you in the future.

 ## Coming in 2024